Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Model-free vs. model-based regression

 where $\mu_x$ is an unknown (but assumed smooth) function of $x \in \mathbb R^d$, and the errors $Z_i$ are i.i.d. $N(0, \sigma^2)$; the caveat of Remark \ref{re:1} still applies.

-The quantity $\mu_x$ can be estimated by any smoothing method, e.g., kernel smoothing, local polynomials, etc. resulting in the estimator $m_x$.
-There is no exact distribution (like the $t$ distribution) to use here, so we must resort to asymptotic normality of $m_x$.
+The quantity $\mu_x$ can be estimated by any smoothing method, e.g., kernel smoothing, local polynomials, etc. resulting in the estimator $\hat{\mu}_x$.
+There is no exact distribution (like the $t$ distribution) to use here, so we must resort to asymptotic normality of $\hat{\mu}_x$.
 The analog of (\ref{eq:normalPIestLS}) is the PI

 that only has {\it approximate/asymptotic} coverage $1-\alpha$.
 Here, $\widehat\sigma$ is the natural estimate of $\sigma$, and $V_{ x_f}$ is a feature of the smoothing method; see eq.
-(3.17) of \cite{Politis2015} for a concrete example based on kernel smoothing.
+(3.17) of \cite{Politis2015} for a concrete example.
+The choice of the smoothing bandwidth is as important as it is difficult in practice; it balances the trade-off between the bias and variance of $\hat{\mu}_ {x_f}$, and also affects the finite-sample coverage of the PI of eq.~(\ref{eq:normalPIest nonpar }).

 Model \eqref{eq:model-based nonparametric regression} can be extended to allow for heteroscedasticity, i.e., letting